-Examination Board: AQA (www.aqa.org.uk)
+Examination Board: AQA (www.aqa.org.uk

 Geography is a lively and interesting subject, which helps pupils develop their own sense of place within a broad and relevant, twenty-first century context.
 It fosters an understanding and awareness of various physical and human environments and an appreciation of the challenges and issues related to them.
 As a GCSE subject it has a breadth and variety that provides a worthwhile challenge to pupils of all abilities.
-Pupils will travel the world from the classroom, exploring case studies in the United Kingdom, newly emerging economies (NEEs) and lower income countries (LICs).
-Topics of study include climate change, poverty, deprivation, global shifts in economic power and the challenge of sustainable resource use.
+Pupils will travel the world from the classroom, exploring case studies in the United Kingdom, newly emerging economies (NEEs and lower income countries (LICs Topics of study include climate change, poverty, deprivation, global shifts in economic power and the challenge of sustainable resource use.
 Pupils are also encouraged to understand their role in society, by considering different viewpoints, values and attitudes.

-The Specification adopted for examination is AQA.
-It is from the new generation of linear specifications introduced for first teaching from September 2016.
-It has been designed to be stimulating, imaginative and flexible and is comprised of three units:
+The AQA course has been designed to be stimulating, imaginative and flexible and is comprised of three units: